richelbilderbeek/correct_cpp/faq.md

  * Correct your code locally, see 'How to test if my code is correct locally?'
  * Let Travis CI correct your GitHub, see 'How to let Travis CI correct my GitHub?'
- * Do a pull request, see below, 'Do a pull request'

 Correcting your code locally is fastest, but only works under GNU/Linux with an Ubuntu-like distro.